-Students and Parents will be completing the FAFSA 2020-2021 form and the application will be available on October 1, 2019.
-Families will be using the tax information from the tax year 2018 due to the rule called Prior Prior.
+Students and Parents will be completing the FAFSA 2021-2022 form and the application will be available on October 1, 2020.
+Families will be using the tax information from the tax year 2019 due to the rule called Prior Prior.
 This year there are a few FAFSA changes that people need to review before they begin to complete this form.

 Parent Asset Allowance Reduction

 Each year the FAFSA calculation has adjustments to the allowance tables.
 This year’s parents’ asset protection allowance table reduced these allowances for both parents and independent students.
 As a result, the EFC number will go up and more parent assets will be included in the calculation.
+The reductions were minimal.

 Simplified and Zero EFC Change